gblpedia/katacoda-scenarios/primehub-v3/intro.md

 Grab a cup of coffee and start the scenario.

-▶️ Visit [PrimeHub CE GitHub repo](https://github.com/InfuseAI/primehub) for the detail.
+▶️ Visit [PrimeHub CE GitHub repo](https://github.com/InfuseAI/primehub) and [PrimeHub Documentation](https://docs.primehub.io/)for the detail.

 **Tips**: Simply click the code-blocks in each step to execute the code without need to type anything.